parksconservancy/priority-projects-suitability/README.md

 1. California Protected Areas Database (CPAD) holdings in their most detailed form at the prcel level.
 [California Protected Areas Database](hhttps://www.calands.org/cpad/)

 ## Suitability Analysis
-In general terms a suitability analysis overlays geopgraphic data in grid/cell form and outputs a score based a on a common scale i.e. 1 being the least suitable value and 5 the being the most suitable.
-The values that overlap are added to togehter to create an overall suitability score.
-The maximum score wil be the number of input layers x the value assigned for the most suitable class.
-In this case that would be 7 (number of data inputs listed above) x 5 (maximum suitability value for each data input).
-So, the most suitable areas for siting projects in our analysis have a score of 35 and the least suitable areas have a score of 7.
+In general terms a suitability analysis overlays geopgraphic data in raster form, tranforms them to a common scale and outputs a score based a that scale, with 1 being the least suitable value and 5 the being the most suitable.
+For this suitability analysis the Open Space data were weighted more heavily than other inputs because this is where the Conservancy does it work.
+Using a multiplier method for weighting open space was given 1.5 the weight of the other inputs.

 ## Workflow and Data Processing

 1. Compile data
 2. Clip all data both vector and raster to the three county area that includes GGNRA lands
 3. Verify the coordinate reference system (crs) is common to all datasets - in this case we use NAD 1983 UTM Zone 10N, epsg: 26910
 4. For existing rasters resample all of them to 10-m nearest neighbor algorithm
-5. In order for vector datasets to appear as continuous they are merged, intersected or unioned with the data with county boundaries and assigned a no x value or zero to areas with no data.
+5. In order for vector datasets to appear as continuous they are merged, intersected or unioned with county boundaries and assigned a no x value or zero to areas with no data.
 For example, for  example fire hazard areas without the class of moderate, high or very high will receive a ‘no hazard class’.
+6. Convert contiuous vector datasets to 10-m rasters, making sure to enable the snap raster function to the one of the re-samples existing ratsers i.e. C:\Users\zstanley\OneDrive - Golden Gate National Parks Conservancy\__DataLibrary\SeaLevelRise\Marin_SLR_ART_2017.gdb\Marin_SLR_ART_2017.gdb\Marin_inundation_rast_108
-6. Fire Hazard classes / suitability values are: No Haz =1, Moderate = 3, High= 4, Very High = 5.
+7. Fire Hazard classes / suitability values are: No Hazard =1, Moderate = 3, High= 4, Very High = 5.
-7. CalEnviro Screen pollution data included values in the 60th percentile and above for **"Pollution Burden"** were included in data and get a score of 5 and values below that received a score of 1
+8. CalEnviro Screen pollution values in the 60th percentile and above for **"Pollution Burden"** were included in data and get a score of 5 and values below that received a score of 1
-8. CalEnviro Screen poverty (percent of the population living below two times the federal poverty Level) data includes values in the 40th percentile and above.
-Census tracts with values in the 40th percentile or above=5 and values below that=1.
+9. CalEnviro Screen poverty (percent of the population living below two times the federal poverty level) data include values in the 40th percentile or above receiving a score of 5 and values below that having a score of 1.
-9. Heat severity is measured on a scale of 1-5.
-1 being a relatively mild heat area and 5 being a severe heat area.
-The values of 1-5 are used as input to the suitability analysis
+10. Heat severity is measured on a scale of 1-5., with 1 being a relatively mild heat area (slightly above the mean for the city), and 5 being a severe heat area (significantly above the mean for the city).